scai-conf/SCAI-QReCC-21/README.md

 IMPORTANT: To ensure reproducibility, create a "Software" in the TIRA web interface for each parameter setting that you consider a submission to the challenge.

 Click on "Run" to execute your software for the selected input dataset.
 Your VM will not be accessible while your system is running, be detached from the internet (to ensure your software is fully installed in your virtual machine), and afterwards restored to the state before the run.
-Since the test set is rather large (the simple baseline takes nearly 11 hours to complete), we highly recommend you first test your software on the `scai-qrecc21-toy-dataset-2021-05-15` input dataset.
-This dataset contains the first conversation (12 turns/questions) only.
+Since the test set is rather large (the simple baseline takes nearly 11 hours to complete), we highly recommend you first test your software on the `scai-qrecc21-toy-dataset-2021-07-20` input dataset.
+This dataset contains the first conversation (6 turns/questions) only.
+For the test-dataset, send us a mail at [scai-qrecc@googlegroups.com](mailto:scai-qrecc@googlegroups.com) so that we unblind your results.

 ![TIRA Interface: VM status and submission](img/tira-software-submission.png)